pslucas0212/virtwho-customerportal/README.md

 org ID: #######
 ```

 The vCenter user ID needs read-only access to all objects in the vCenter.
-For this tutorial, I created a user ID named 'virt-who' on my vCenter and gave it read-only access.
+For this tutorial, I created a user ID named 'virt-who' on my vCenter.
+Here are the steps I followed on vCenter to create the virt-who ID.
+I was logged in on vCenter as an administrator.
+In the vSphere Client under single sign-on, I set up a user "virt-who" under the vsphere.local domain.
+And then under Access Control Global Permissions, I set up a Read-Only role with virt-who as the user.

 Now create and edit the virt-who.conf file.
 This configuration file is self-explanatory.
 The hypervisor_id setting is a default setting we need in the configuration file.
 ```